bird-house/pyramid-phoenix/docs/source/user_guide.rst

 .. _execute:

-In case of Malleefowl you may try the ``Logon with ESGF OpenID`` process.
-You will then be prompted to enter your ESGF OpenID (e.a. https://esgf-data.dkrz.de/esgf-idp/openid/justatest) and password.
+In case of Emu you may try the ``Hello World`` process.
+You will then be prompted to enter your username:

 .. image:: _images/processes_execute.png

 Press the ``Submit`` button.
-When the process is submitted you will be shown your job list in ``My Jobs``.
+When the process is submitted you will be shown your job list in ``Monitor``.

 .. _myjobs:

-My Jobs
+Monitor
 -------

-In ``My Jobs`` all your running or finished jobs are listed.
+In ``Monitor`` all your running or finished jobs are listed.
 The list shows the status and progress of your jobs.

 .. image:: _images/myjobs.png

-When a job has finished with success you can see the results by using the ``Show`` button.
+When a job has finished with success you can see the results by clicking the Job ID link.

 .. image:: _images/myjobs_output.png